amiinwani/GuessTheTime-useRef/Readme.md

     - this argument is has to be named ref
     - then we also pass the value of the ref which we want to pass into here from the actall start

+CALLING AN STATE UPDATING FUNCTION DIRECTLY INSIDE OF THE SAME FUNCTION
+    - can lead to an infinite loop
+    -